 Lionfish (Pterois volitans/miles complex) are an invasive species in the western Atlantic and the Caribbean, likely introduced through liberation of aquarium-kept organisms .
 They are the first invasive marine vertebrates established along the North Atlantic Caribbean coasts and their presence has been labeled as a major marine invasion because they threaten local biodiversity, spread rapidly, and are difficult to manage.
 Invasive lionfish are primarily studied in coral reef ecosystems, where their impacts are far-reaching.
 For example, an experiment conducted by Albins et al. (2008) showed that lionfish establishment led to reduced recruitment of native fishes by nearly 80% over a five week period in Florida, and increased lionfish biomass coincided with a 65% reduction in the biomass of native prey fishes along Bahamian coral reefs in just two years (Green et al. 2012).
 Lionfish are also not limited to coral reefs as they have established invasive populations in other habitats such as estuaries , mangroves , hard-bottomed areas , seagrass beds, and mesophotic reefs (Claydon et al. 2012 covers a lot of these).
 Populations in non-reef habitats are not as well-studied, but they display an opportunistic nature and adaptability to various environments that makes their invasion particularly concerning.

-A substantial amount of research has been done to describe lionfish feeding ecology in North Carolina , the Bahamas , Northern Gulf of Mexico , Mexican Caribbean , Belize , and Costa Rica . show that invasive lionfish prey on at least 167 different species across the tropical and temperate North Atlantic.
+A substantial amount of research describes lionfish feeding ecology in North Carolina , the Bahamas , Northern Gulf of Mexico , Mexican Caribbean , Belize , and Costa Rica . showed that invasive lionfish prey on at least 167 different species across the tropical and temperate North Atlantic.
 Their feeding behavior and high consumption rates can reduce recruitment and population sizes of native reef-fish species, and can further endanger reef fish .
 (However, see for a case where there was no evidence that lionfish affected the density, richness, or community composition of prey fishes).
 Major efforts have been made to understand the possible impacts of the invasion by tracking the spread of established lionfish populations through time and by predicting invasion ranges under future climates .
 Researchers have been able to predict the trophic impacts of lionfish by combining information from these disciplines, which can then be translated into ecosystem-level and economic impacts.

 Governments and non-profit organizations have sought to reduce lionfish densities through removal programs and incentivizing its consumption .
 In some cases, these have shown to significantly reduce –but not quite eliminate– lionfish abundances at local scales .
 In addition, culling programs can help stabilize or grow native prey fish populations .
 Complete eradication of lionfish through fishing is unlikely because of their rapid recovery rates and ongoing recruitment to shallow-water areas from their persistent populations in mesophotic coral ecosystems .
-However, promoting its consumption might create a level of demand capable of sustaining a stable fishery, which can help control shallow-water populations while providing alternative livelihoods and avoiding further impacts to local reef biota .
+However, promoting lionfish consumption might create a level of demand capable of sustaining a stable fishery, which can help control shallow-water populations while providing alternative livelihoods and avoiding further impacts to local reef biota .

 The feasibility of establishing fisheries through lionfish removal programs has been extensively evaluated through field observations and empirical modeling .
 One contributing factor to the success of many removal programs is the sedentary nature of adult lionfish .
 Culling programs are effective in reducing adult populations largely because lionfish exhibit high levels of site fidelity and rarely leave their home range in most cases .
 As a result of this sedentary behavior, lionfish are also likely to exhibit high levels of spatial variation in important life history characterstics such as growth or natural mortality rate .
 The importance of considering spatial heterogeneity is well-documented in terms of assessing and managing sedentary species , and such variation should be accounted for when evaluating the feasibility of establishing lionfish fisheries as well.